bswck/configzen/README.md

 | properties                                                                                                 | -                             | `properties`                 | (native)                                                                                                |
 | shellvars                                                                                                  | -                             | `shellvars`                  | (native)                                                                                                |

-If your file extension is not recognized, you can register your own file extension using `ConfigAgent.register_file_extension()`.
+If your file extension is not recognized, you can register your own file extension by calling `ConfigAgent.register_file_extension(file_extension, ac_parser)`.

-If your favorite backend library is not supported, please let me know by reporting it as an issue or create a pull request.
+If your favorite backend library is not supported, please let me know by reporting it as an issue.
 Using custom backends is to be supported in the future.

 ## Features